Where to Invest your Money to Grow your Wealth?

 The common platforms people use would be Robinhood, Acorns, and Welbull.

-2. Mutual Fund
+2. Mutual Funds

-Instead of owning one stock, you can own a basket of stocks which is called a mutual fund.
+Instead of owning one stock, you can own a basket of stocks called a mutual fund.
 Let me help you visualize it.
 You have a bouquet of flowers.
 Instead of owning the entire bouquet, you own one flower.
 Make sense?

-The most common one everyone goes for is the S&P 500 which consists of 500 large companies in the US.
-This is great for a long-term goal because the low costs help investors keep more of the funds’ returns for themselves and can be a great way to build wealth over time.
+The most common one everyone goes for is the S&P 500, which consists of 500 large companies in the US.
+This is great for a long-term goal because the low costs help investors keep more of the funds' returns for themselves and can be a great way to build wealth over time.

 3. Exchange-Trade Fund (ETF)